 Introduction to Retirement Planning and Its Importance

-Retirement planning is key to securing your financial future and your overall well-being.
-It involves saving money and preparing emotionally for life after work.
-This helps people smoothly enter retirement and live a balanced life.
+Planning for your retirement years is key to securing your financial future and overall well-being.
+It involves saving money, preparing emotionally, and developing a more holistic approach to life after work.
+This helps people smoothly transition and live a balanced life.

 Why Retirement Planning Matters